 NRI has delegated considerable authority and responsibility for business execution to senior managing directors and other directors.
 The Board of Directors is exclusively responsible for fundamental decision-making that is the basis for the Company's business execution and for overseeing the execution of duties by members of the Board.
-The Audit & Supervisory Board members and Audit & Supervisory Board oversee the execution of duties by members of the Board.
+The Audit & Supervisory Board oversee the execution of duties by members of the Board.